bmmpxf/QGIS-Documentation/source/docs/training_manual/create_vector_data/forms.rst

 You can also design your own custom form completely from scratch.

-* Create a simple point layer named :kbd:`test-data` with two attributes:
+* Create a simple point layer named :kbd:`test-data` with only two attributes:

   * Name (text)
   * Age (text)

+* Remove the existing :guilabel:`id` attribute.

 .. image:: /static/training_manual/create_vector_data/new_point_layer.png
    :align: center